 att:color, att:sizeto let customers filter by color and size.

-- Now choose where to display the WooCommerce variation tables.
+- Now choose where to display the product variation table for WooCommerce.
 The options are:

-- Shop and category pages - Tick the relevant boxes on the settings page, and this will enable the table layout throughout your store.
+- Shop and category pages - Tick the relevant boxes on the settings page, and this will enable the WooCommerce variation table layout throughout your store.